HCLarsen/fluid/README.md

 greeting = Greeting.new("Chris")
 greeting.to_text  #=> "Hello Chris"
-greeting.to_html  #=> "<h2>Hello Chris</h2>"
+greeting.to_html  #=> "<p class=\"salutation\">Hello World!</p>"
 ```

 All instance variables for the class are available to the template by the same name, without the @ sign.
 This is how the `@name` ivar was able to be passed in where the template listed `name` in the example above.
-In addition, the `Context` for the template is an instance variable, allowing the class to add any value to it, including method outputs.
+In addition, the `Context` for the template is an instance variable, allowing anything to be added to it through the lifecycle of the object.
 Please see the [liquid.cr](https://github.com/TechMagister/liquid.cr) repository for the allowable types for `Liquid::Any`.

 ### Rendering Other Templates